atseng1/ashleystseng/content/about/_index.md

 cascade:
   headless: true
 description: |
-  Ashley S. Tseng is a PhD Student in Epidemiology at University of Washington
+  Ashley S. Tseng is a PhD Candidate in Epidemiology at University of Washington
 show_header: true
 sidebar_left: false
 title: About